COS301-SE-2020/Data-Visualization/README.md

 #### Contribution
 ###### Demo 1
-* Display dashboard functionality and a bit of EditDashboard + unit tests for both and a unit test for DisplayGraph.
+* Front-end: Display dashboard functionality and a bit of EditDashboard.
+Unit tests for both and also a unit test for DisplayGraph.
-* CircleCI setup.
+* Continuous Integration: CircleCI setup.

 ###### Demo 2
+* Documentation: User manual and Coding Standards
+* Backend: Set up the Graph Suggester (IGA) and the Graph Suggester Controller.

 ### Gian Uys